Cloud-Premises/quran-app/PRIVACY_POLICY.md

 [Continue reading for more information on sharing personal information](#when-and-with-whom-do-we-share-your-personal-information)

+# HOW LONG DO WE KEEP YOUR INFORMATION?
 ## 5. HOW LONG DO WE KEEP YOUR INFORMATION?

 _In Short: We keep your information for as long as necessary to fulfill the purposes outlined in this Privacy Notice unless otherwise required by law._